 Types of Evidence Gathered During the Discovery Phase

 A number of different types of evidence may be collected during this step of the process.
 Both parties may be interested in obtaining the injured employee’s medical records and time cards, for instance.
 If there was surveillance footage of the accident, this could be valuable to either party as well.

 It’s common for both parties to collect additional evidence by conducting depositions, which are sworn testimonies.
 The injured employee will most likely have to sit for a deposition, and co-workers, witnesses, and medical professionals may be deposed as well.
 The transcripts of these depositions can then be used as evidence during the hearing.

 Your attorney will handle the investigation and gathering of evidence during this stage.
 If you are asked to sit for a deposition, your attorney will thoroughly prepare you so you know exactly what to expect.

 Both parties are required by law to exchange all of the evidence they plan on using to support their case with one another.
 This exchange must take place at least 20 days before the hearing so both parties have plenty of time to review the evidence.

 If you have sustained a work-related injury, contact Armstrong & Vaught, P.L.C. at once.
 Let our experienced attorneys stand by your side through every step of the workers’ compensation claim process to ensure you are fully compensated for your injuries.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.